This post may contain affiliate links. Please read our disclosure policy.

 Do I need special molds to make this?

 Silicone cube molds make shaping and releasing the butter much easier, especially for the layered versions.
-You can use small ramekins in a pinch, but they will be hard to get out and the presentation will be more rustic.
+You can use plastic wrap inside of a small ramekins in a pinch, but they aren’t as easy to get the butter out.

 What should I serve with a butter flight?

 Warm bread is the best place to start.
-Toasted baguette, sourdough, or anything with a little crunch lets the cold butter soften just enough as you spread it.
+Toasted baguette, sourdough, or anything with a little crunch.

 By: Nadia Aidi